School poverty: All youth should attend economically diverse, well-resourced schools.

 Insights & Analyses

-• Mississippi has had the highest proportion of Black students in high-poverty schools out of all states since 2000.
-In 2020, 73 percent of Black students in the state attended high-poverty schools compared to just 27 percent of White students.
+• Nevada has the highest proportion of all students in high-poverty schools out of all states.
+Eighty-seven percent of Black students in the state attended high-poverty schools compared to 58 percent of white students.

 Drivers of Inequity